TechnicalPursuit/TIBET/README.md

 # Server Options

+You can couple TIBET with any HTTP or WebDAV server...or zero server.
+TIBET can boot directly from the file system, localStorage, or IndexedDB.
+Or you can pair TIBET with Apache, CouchDB, Node.js, Rails3 or any other server process you can access via HTTP or WebDAV.

-You can use TIBET with virtually any HTTP or WebDAV server.
-The built-in server templates in TIBET's `dna` directory can be listed using:
+Built-in server templates in TIBET's `dna` directory can be listed using:

     tibet list dna